 Most theaters require that you complete at least four courses, or levels, before you’re eligible to audition for house teams—a recurring but usually unpaid performance opportunity.
-Even UCB’s biggest alums don’t get compensated for performing in ASSSSCAT 3000, the theater’s marquee show.
-They do it for the love of improv.
+Even UCB’s biggest alums didn’t get compensated for performing in ASSSSCAT 3000, once the theater’s marquee show.
+They did it for the love of improv.

 Improv has traditionally been dominated by young, straight, white men.
 More and more, theaters and training centers are working to increase their diversity of age, sexual orientation, race, ethnicity, gender identity, and disability.
 If you wish to study at a specific school but feel your background is underrepresented, look into diversity scholarship opportunities before registering.

 When it comes to your first improv show, expect it to be both nerve-wracking and exhilarating.
 “Right before an improv or standup show, I pace back and forth nervously,” explains actor Alex Malaos.
 “Can’t eat, can’t relax.
 I get the jitters.
 I start to wish this was a ‘proper’ show with a ‘proper’ script.
 And then every time it’s over, I return backstage, exhale a sigh of relief, and say to myself, ‘That was fun, I wanna go again.
 I can do better.
 I wanna go again.’
 Every.
 Time.”

 As with everything improv, your experience will vary depending on your teammates, the school you’ve studied at, and other factors.
 But here are few improv acting tips that may help you navigate your first show: